aleksi-lukkarinen/full-stack-open-part3/README.md

-# full-stack-open-part3
+# The Phonebook Server

-The phonebook server of the third part of the Full Stack Open course.
+For the third part of the Full Stack Open course.

 The server is running on [Heroku](https://stormy-journey-76485.herokuapp.com/).